 The Enterprise Fund was created by the Authority to account for the revenue and expenses associated with tolling services agreements.
 The Authority is responsible for the collection of tolls on all tolled projects in the North Texas region.
 Currently, the Authority has TSAs with the developers of two projects (TSAs - IH635 (LBJ) and TSAs NTE 1/2W, NTE 3A/3B).
-In addition, regional TSAs with TxDOT (DFW-Connector, I-30, LBJ East, I-35E, SH114) and two are being added for FY2018 (SH183, Loop 12).
+In addition, the Authority has regional TSA with TxDOT (for DFW-Connector, I-30, LBJ East, I-35E and SH114) and two roads are being added for FY2018 (SH183 and Loop 12).

 Fund Costs

-Software Maintenance and Enhancements \$1,126,827
+Software Maintenance and Enhancements \$910,619

 Professional and Legal Fees 892,537

-Allocated Cost - Salaries, Benefits and Transaction Processing Cost 16,623,968
+Allocated Cost - Salaries, Benefits and Transaction Processing Cost 14,680,176

-Total FY2018 EF Budget \$18,643,332
+Total FY2018 EF Budget \$16,483,332